joshuaspence/StealthNet/README.txt

 To build:
 	From the root project directory, execute the command `ant default'.
-To build documentation and create TAR archives as well, execute the command
+To build documentation and create TAR archives as well, execute the command `ant all'.

 To run:
-	To execute a client application execute the command `ant run_client'.
+	To execute a bank application, run the script
+	`run.sh --proxy [--debug] [extra arguments]'.

-	Alternatively, run the script `run.sh --client [--debug] [extra arguments]'.
+	To execute a client application, run the script `run.sh --client [--debug] [extra arguments]'.

-	To execute a server application execute the command `ant run_server'.
-	Alternatively, run the script `run.sh --server [--debug] [extra arguments]'.
+	To execute a server application, run the script `run.sh --server [--debug] [extra arguments]'.

-	To execute a proxy application execute the command `ant run_proxy'.
-    Alternatively, run the script `run.sh --proxy [--debug] [extra arguments]'.
+	To execute a proxy application, run the script `run.sh --proxy [--debug] [extra arguments]'.

-	Alternatively, the command `ant run' will execute a single proxy appliation, a single server application and two client applications.